tsoftwareinc/libshogi/regression/README.md

    - Memory

-   According to number of kifu files, testhash uses a lot of memory.
-More than 10 GB is required for 35,000 files.
+   testhash uses a lot of memory.
+More than 10 GB is required for 35,000 kifu files.
 You may comment out testhash in test.sh script.

    - Installation of lesserpyon